 There are two opportunities this year to get cost share funding for the purchase of temporary bridges.

-One application is for the purchase or construction of wooden laminated skidder bridges.
+- Wooden laminated skidder bridges.
 If you are selected for the cost share program, these bridges can be purchased as a completed bridge, or you can purchase the materials and assemble the bridge yourself and submit an invoice for the labor and materials, with other required documentation (see application for additional information).
 Either way you choose to do it, the cost share amount will be 80% of the cost, up to $1,800.

 For both types of bridges, all transportation costs will be the responsibility of the grant recipient.
 Any qualifying applicant can put in one application for each type of bridge (wood laminated or heavy-duty steel), but only one bridge will be awarded to an applicant based on the competitive scoring process.